chaosinventory/chaosinventory/doc/admin/installation/index.rst

 .. warning::

    The project is currently in pre-alpha state.
-This setup documentation is rudimentary at best and definetly not suited for production.
+This setup documentation is rudimentary at best and definitely not suited for production.

+   Setup instructions will change in future, installation methods may come and go.
+Please always refer to the documentation of the version you are installing!

+   Help in the development is always appreciated, head over to `GitHub`_ for a list of open issues!

 Chaosinventory ships as a standalone app.
 Therefore, you don't need to bring your own django project.